Depression in Older Adults

 - You may be reluctant to talk about your feelings or ask for help.

 Depression isn’t a sign of weakness or a character flaw.
 It can happen to anyone, at any age, no matter your background or your previous accomplishments in life.
 Similarly, physical illness, loss, and the challenges of aging don’t have to keep you down.
-Whether you’re 18 or 80, you don’t have to live with depression.
-Senior depression can be treated, and with the right support, treatment, and self-help strategies you can feel better and live a happy and vibrant life.
+You can feel better and enjoy your golden years once again, no matter what challenges you face.

 Is it grief or depression?